zainabsaad99/EECE798S_Project/Readme.md

    - Type: `navigator.userAgent` and press Enter
    - Copy the returned value
    - Alternatively, visit [WhatIsMyBrowser.com](https://www.whatismybrowser.com/detect/what-is-my-user-agent) to get your user agent

+**⚠️ Important Note for Linux/Mac Users:**
+- If you are working on **Linux or Mac** and experience any issues with **posting on LinkedIn**, make sure you sign in to LinkedIn on **Windows** to get the session cookie.
+The LinkedIn session cookie format may differ between operating systems, and using a Windows-generated cookie ensures compatibility with the posting functionality.

 ### Step 7: Create .env File